skip to main content

 Key Insight

 Experimentation is widespread, but regular adoption remains limited.
-Roughly one in four employees have integrated AI into their weekly workflows.
+Roughly three in 10 employees have integrated AI into their weekly workflows.

 placeholder